 The regimes approach to AI is one of the scariest things going on right now.
 Unfortunately, there are so many hair on fire inducing things happening, this is slipping under t he radar.

 The people at Anthropic have inside knowledge and KNOW that the LLMs already self direct towards the destruction of humanity.
-It's not out of good will that they're going this, it's their OWN self preservation.
+It's not out of good will that they're doing this, it's their OWN self preservation.

 And ask themselves: What if a robot had been on duty that night?
 What would our world look like right now?